Mission & History

 From its founding, Swift School has been dedicated to the mission of teaching students with dyslexia and language-based learning differences.
 The educational philosophy that supports this mission is programming that encourages the development of the whole child – academically, socially, emotionally, and physically.
 This holistic approach includes a comprehensive learning environment that systematically addresses a student's individual language needs within a rich and stimulating academic program which seeks to identify and develop strengths.

-Swift School currently serves approximately 200 students and includes both a lower and middle division.
+Swift School currently serves students in the 1st through 8th grades in two divisions, lower and middle.
 Swift's tremendous growth over the past two decades stems from both an increased awareness of dyslexia, which affects up to 20% of students and is the most common language-related learning difference, as well as an increased awareness of how a school solely dedicated to teaching students with this difference can improve academic outcomes.
 More is known about dyslexia and the dyslexic student’s educational needs than ever before.
 Current research points not to just the weaknesses but also the incredible strengths of the dyslexic mind.
 Dyslexia is not a deficit, but in many ways, can be an advantage in thinking.

 "We know that many of the world’s greatest thinkers are dyslexics; we also know school was not easy for most of them." - Gail Swift